eltiffster/ENGL508Notebook/Week 2/week2.md

 * Wyndham Lewis (largely credited as the movement's founder, though he did not coin the term(that was Pound)) tried to revive it as "Group X" but that didn't fly
 * Perhaps its violence after the war was off-putting?
 * Supposedly, according to [this](http://vorticism.co.uk/vpages/introduction/), were the first to popularize the magazine-form manifesto
-* Same source points to democratization of Art as a driving force for its popularity (was it though?)
+* Same source points to democratization of Art as a driving force for its popularity (?)
 * Britain a major industrial power, esp.
 British Navy (blessed in the manifesto)

 ####Politics
 * Sets itself up as a violent break from the past ("BLAST", after all); mentions/disdains/blasts past movements like Aestheticism ("The Britanic Aesthete"(?), "Rousseauism")
 * Violence as somehow purifying or cleansing: language of disease ("sins and infections" (11); a "lump" that bursts (32))
 * Same in the figure of the hairdresser attacking Mother Nature, trimming hair into "_clean_ arched shapes and angular plots" (emphasis mine)
-* In that way, seems to be bringing order to disorder, but also paradoxically the form of the piece is disordered
+  * In that way, seems to be bringing order to disorder, but paradoxically the form of the piece is disordered
 * Trying to be democratizing?
 For "everyone"; but also for "no man"?
 Denying/rejecting a specific audience?
 * Is it about inhabiting extreme perspectives or neither?
 Do the two annihilate each other or something?
 * Gender politics: kind of stereotypically "macho" masculine, "blasts" things for being "effeminate" and weak, "disease of femininity" (15)